News

 June 2025 Meeting

-A wonderful day out at Kipling Hall in North Yorkshire was had by all.
-It was wonderful to see all of the embroideries in the property and to gain inspiration for our forthcoming group exhibition “Kipling at 400”, to celebrate 400 years of Kipling Hall.
+A wonderful day out was had by all at Kiplin Hall in North Yorkshire for our June Meeting.
+It was wonderful to see all of the embroideries in the property and to gain inspiration for our forthcoming group competition “Kiplin at 400”, to celebrate 400 years of Kiplin Hall.
 The Hall itself has had various families owning it, The Calverts, The Crowes, The Carpenters and Delevals, and the Talbots, meaning it is steeped in History and full of artistry and skill in it’s construction and decoration, well worth a visit!
 The gardens were equally impressive and inspirational.
-For those who missed the visit there is a full image bank of photos that you could use for inspiration – access click the link here.
+For those who missed the visit there is a full image bank of photos that you could use for inspiration – to access click the link here.

 May 2025 Meeting